system76/tech-docs/src/models/darp8/repairs.md

 ![RAM slots](./img/ram-slots.webp)

 3. Remove the RAM from the slot.
-4. Insert the new RAM (or reseat the existing RAM) by placing it in the keyed slot and pressing down until it clicks into place.
+4. Insert the new RAM (or reseat the existing RAM) by placing it into the keyed slot and pressing down until it clicks into place.

 ## Replacing an M.2/NVMe SSD:

 This model supports two M.2 SSDs.
 Both slots are size 2280.
-SSD-1 supports PCIe NVMe Gen 3 or SATA III, while SSD-2 supports PCIe NVMe Gen 4.
+SSD-1 supports PCIe NVMe Generation 3 or SATA III, while SSD-2 supports PCIe NVMe Generation 4.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes